 Wood floors are more expensive than carpet, but worth it

 While wide plank hardwood floor may cost you between $9 and $12 per square foot, you would only need to spend between $3 and $5 per square foot if you decide to use carpet instead.

-But the choice shouldn’t take only into consideration the price.
+But you shouldn’t only take price into consideration when choosing between the two.
 In terms of durability, while a good carpet can last between 10 and 15 years, a good wide plank hardwood floor can indeed last forever.

 This is one of the reasons why home buyers are seeking for this kind of homes and are willing to pay more for them as well.
 After all, they won’t probably ever need to do any changes on the floor beside some sanding and refinishing.